-I conjure thee, Lucifer, by the living God, by the true God, by the holy God, who spake and all was made, who commanded and all things were created and made!
-I conjure thee by the ineffable name of God, ON, ALPHA, and OMEGA, ELOY, ELOYM, YA, SADAY, LUX, MUGIENS, REX, SALUS, ADONAY, EMMANUEL, MESSIAS; and I adjure, conjure, and exorcise thee by the names which are declared under the letters V, C, X, as also by the names Jehovah, Sol, Agla, Riffasoris, Oriston, Orphitne, Phaton ipre-TU, OGIA, SPERATON, IMAGON, AMUL, PENATON, SOTER, TETRAGRAMMATON, ELOY, PREMOTON, STITMON, PERIGARON, IRATATON, PLEGATON, ON, PERCHIRAM, TIROS, RUBIPHATON, SIMULATON, PERPI, KLARIMUM, TREMENDUM, MERAY, and by the most high ineffable names of God, GALI, ENGA, EL, HAB-DANUM, INGODUM, OBU ENGLABIS, do thou make haste to come, or send me N., having a comely and human form, in no wise repulsive, that he may answer in real truth whatsoever I shall ask him, being also powerless to hurt me, or any person whomsoever, either in body or soul.
+I conjure thee, Lucifer, by the living God, by the true God, by the holy God, Who spake and all was made, Who commanded and all things were created and made !
+I conjure thee by the Ineffable Names of God, ON, ALPHA and OMEGA, ELOY, ELOYM, YA, SADAY, LUX, MUGIENS, REX, SALUS, ADONAY, EMMANUEL, MESSIAS; and I adjure, conjure, and exorcise thee by the Names which are declared under the letters V, C, X, as also by the Names JEHOVAH, SOL, AGLA, RIFFASORIS, ORISTON, ORPHITNE, PHATON IPRETU, OGIA, SPERATON, IMAGON, AMUL, PENATON, SOTER, TETRAGRAMMATON, ELOY, PREMOTON, SITMON, PERI-GARON, IRATATON, PLEGATON, ON, PERCHIRAM, TIROS, RUBI-PHATON, SIMULATON, PERPI, KLARIMUM, TREMENDUM, MERAY, and by the most high Ineffable Names of God, GALI, ENGA, EL, HABDANUM, INGODUM, OBU ENGLABIS, do thou make haste to come, or send me N., having a comely and human form, in no wise repulsive, that he may answer in real truth whatsoever I shall ask him, being also powerless to hurt me, or any person whomsoever, either in body or soul.

-For Tuesday, to Frimost.1
+For Tuesday, to Frimost

-This experience is performed at night from nine to ten o'clock, and the first stone found is given to him.
+This experience is performed in its proper circle at night from nine to ten o'clock, and the first stone found is given to him.
 He is to be received with dignity and honour.
-Proceed as on Monday; compose the circle, and write about: Obey me, Frimost!
-Obey me, Frimost!
+Proceed as on Monday; compose the circle, and write about it: Obey me, FRIMOST!
+Obey me, FRIMOST!
+Obey me, FRIMOST!

-I conjure and command thee, Frimost, by all the names wherewith thou canst be constrained and bound!
-I exorcise thee, Nambroth, by thy name, by the virtue of all spirits, by all characters, by the Jewish, Greek, and Chaldean conjurations, by thy confusion and malediction, and I will redouble thy pains and torments from day to day for ever, if thou come not now to accomplish my will and submit to all that I shall command, being powerless to harm me, or those who accompany me, either in body or soul.
+I conjure and command thee, FRIMOST, by all the names wherewith thou canst be constrained and bound!
+I exorcise thee, NAMBROTH, by thy name, by the virtue of all spirits, by all characters, by the Jewish, Greek and Chaldean conjurations, by thy confusion and malediction, and I will redouble thy pains and torments from day to day for ever, if thou come not now to accomplish my will and submit to all that I shall command, being powerless to harm me, or those who accompany me, either in body or soul.

-1 Otherwise, Nambroth.
+Otherwise, Nambroth.
+287 .

-For Wednesday, to Astaroth.
+For Wednesday, to Astaroth

-This experience is performed at night, from ten to eleven o'clock; it is designed to obtain the good graces of the King and others.
-Write in the circle as follows: Come, Astaroth!
-Come, Astaroth!
-Come.
-Astaroth!
+This experience is performed in its circle at night, from ten to eleven o'clock; it is designed to obtain the good graces of the King and others.
+Write in the circle as follows: Come, ASTAROTH!
+Come, ASTAROTH!
+Come, ASTAROTH!

-I conjure thee, Astaroth, wicked spirit, by the words and virtues of God, and by the powerful God, Jesus Christ of
+I conjure thee, ASTAROTH, wicked spirit, by the words and virtues of God, by the powerful God, Jesus Christ of Nazareth, 288 unto Whom all demons are submitted, Who was conceived of the Virgin Mary; by the mystery of the Angel Gabriel, I conjure thee; and again in the name of the Father, and of the Son, and of the Holy Ghost; in the name of the glorious Virgin Mary and of the Most Holy Trinity, in Whose honour do all the Archangels, Thrones, Dominations, Powers, Patriarchs,

-Nazareth, unto whom all demons are submitted, who was conceived of the Virgin Mary; by the mystery of the Angel Gabriel, I conjure thee; and again in the name of the Father, and of the Son, and of the Holy Ghost; in the name of the glorious Virgin Mary, and of the Most Holy Trinity, in whose honour do all the Archangels, Thrones, Dominations, Powers, Patriarchs, Prophets, Apostles, and Evangelists sing without end; Hosannah, Hosannah, Hosannah, Lord God of Hosts, who art, who wast, who art to come, as a river of burning fire!
+Prophets, Apostles and Evangelists sing without end; Hosannah, Hosannah, Hosannah, Lord God of Hosts, Who art, Who wast, Who art to come, as a river of burning fire!
 Neglect not my commands, refuse not to come.
-I command thee by Him who shall appear with flames to judge the living and the dead, unto whom is all honour, praise, and glory.
-Come, therefore, promptly, obey my will, appear and give praise to the true God, unto the living God, yea, unto all His works; fail not to obey me, and give honour to the Holy Ghost, in whose name I command thee.
+I command thee by Him Who shall appear with flames to judge the living and the dead, unto Whom is all honour, praise and glory.
+Come, therefore, promptly, obey my will; appear and give praise to the true God, unto the living God, yea, unto all His works; fail not to obey me, and give honour to the Holy Ghost, in Whose name I command thee.

-For Thursday, to Silcharde.
+For Thursday, to Silcharde